vizerion07/Skin-Disease-Prediction/README.md

 4. Click on the right hand box and upload any image.
 On clicking the detect button , you will be able to see the prediction

-# In Case there is some issue while running it on MacBook, Try creating a virtual evironment, manually activating it.

-python -m venv venv
-venv\Scripts\activate

-# Again install dependencies
-# then run these

-source ./venv/bin/activate
-pip install flask

-# But if the virtual environment is stillnot active

-run these ->

-source ./venv/bin/activate
-venv/bin/python3 main.py
 # Libraries and Tools Used

 - Tensorflow - Constructing the CNN